muses-code-js/musescodejs/README.md

 **Setup**
 By default the Mongoose Adapter will attempt to connect to MongoDB as the current user and create a new database using the project name.
 You can override these options when [configuring the Mongoose Adapter](https://www.keystonejs.com/keystonejs/adapter-mongoose/).

+_TODO_
+Replace with Keystone Next
+Figure out what to do with the .env in the browser